When we consider examples of good hygiene in our home, we may think of easy-to-clean materials, strong disinfectants and mops and buckets.

 Because an extractor fan is only there to protect the building fabric from moisture, not provide occupants with good indoor air quality.

 Opening windows to let the wind blow through is the simplest way to raise ventilation levels and dilute indoor pollutants such as viruses quickly and easily, but it’s not comfortable or energy efficient in winter.
+The newspaper El Pais showed how increasing ventilation works to dilute the risk of catching Covid-19 by providing indoor scenarios.

 Is Air-Conditioning a form of Hygiene Ventilation?